Muangthong United F.C.: Sponsorship

-Title and Shirt Sponsors
+Title and shirt sponsors

 Supporters

-Muangthong United play their home games in the SCG Stadium, originally designed for about 5,000 spectators.
+Muangthong United plays their home games in the SCG Stadium, originally designed for about 5,000 spectators.
 The stadium, unlike most stadiums in Thailand, has no running track.
 Due to the success of the club and the increasing number of spectators, the stadium was built with steel tube stands with 15,000 seats during the 2008 season.
-After the end of the 2009 season a plan to expand the stadium was conceived.
+After the end of the 2009 season, a plan to expand the stadium was conceived.
 As the stadium was only originally designed for a capacity of approximately 15,000 spectators, the expansion increased the capacity to 25,000.
 It is also one of the few stadiums in Thailand to have VIP areas.

-The club managed to develop a very large fan base in a short time.
+The club managed to develop a huge fan base quickly.
 At away games, the fans are represented very numerous mot.
-Games against Chonburi and Bangkok Glass are among the highlights of the season.
-This 2009 new attendance records for the league could be set up in the season.
-For the games against Chonburi and Bangkok Glass, there was even a first time ticket sales.
+Games against Chonburi and Bangkok Glass are among the highlights of the 2009 season.
+This season the new attendance records for the league could be set up.
+For the games against Chonburi and Bangkok Glass, there was even a first-time ticket sale.
 This should slow down the expected rush for tickets.
 For football in Thailand, this was a novelty.
 The core of fans of Muangthong consists of the Ultra Muangthong.
-They were also the first who brought the Ultra movement in Thailand's stages.
-Large banners, flags and double holder characterize the Fans, as well as a "pre-Inger" with megaphones.
+They were also the first who brought the Ultras movement to Thailand's stages.
+Large banners, flags, and double holders characterize the Fans and a "pre-Inger" with megaphones.

-The environment of the organization is considered to be extremely professional.
-The newcomer to the Thai Premier League is the previous top Chonburi in terms of marketing and merchandise while in nothing and is even there to overtake him.
-The owner of the club, the Siam Sports Syndicate, this is one of the largest media companies in the sport of Thailand.
-Thus, the company was the sponsor of the Thai FA Cup in 2009 and also has the rights to the live broadcasts of the Thai Premier League.

 Rivalries

-Muangthong United has rivalries with Buriram United, Port, Chonburi, against whom they contest the Thailand Clasico, and TOT SC, against whom they contest the Chaeng Watthana derby.
+Muangthong United has main rivalries with Buriram United and Port.
+For the rivalries with Chonburi, against whom they contest the Thailand Clasico, and TOT SC, against whom they contest the Chaeng Watthana derby.